by Svetlana Cheusheva, updated on

 Please note that scheduling an automatic send/receive works differently from the defer delivery rule:

 Also, you can set up an out of office auto-reply to inform people who sent you an email that you are out of office and will get in touch later.
+Also, we'd recommend configuring Outlook Junk Mail Filter to block as many unsolicited emails as possible.

 That's how to delay sending email in Outlook.
 I thank you for reading and hope to see you on our blog next week!